prnvdixit/prnvdixit.github.io/data/hey-there.md

 He too can't expect her to see the "gravels" in his life or what he was going through.
 That would be an excuse.
 He just hopes he never has an excuse in the future, and that no one ever sees this side of him again.

-He hopes that some day, the definition of emotional intelligence will also include when someone’s heart is in it, even if their tools aren’t sharp yet.
-He was still figuring things out, learning how to untangle his survival habits and the language to navigate conflicts.
-He was still learning how to simply show up.
+He hopes that some day, the definition of emotional intelligence will also include when someone’s heart is into it, even if their tools aren’t sharp yet.
+He was still figuring things out, learning how to untangle his survival habits.
+He was yet to find a language to navigate conflict between them.
 He liked them together for the potential, for what things would have been if everything aligned, for the softness and kindness that she showed _sometimes_.
 But none of it was reality, none of it was her.

-He holds no regrets in life.
-He makes mistakes, regrets them for a while, and then does the work to ensure they don't happen again.
-And then, and only then, he seeks a second chance.
-Irrespective of if he gets that chance, he can move on with zero regrets.
+He has no regrets in life.
+He makes mistakes, regret for a while, and then does the work to ensure they don't happen again.
+He can then move on with no regrets, because he'll be better now when he gets a second chance.

 > “I hope that either all of us or none of us are judged by the actions of our weakest moments, but rather by the strength we show - when and if - we’re given second chances”
 > <cite>— Ted Lasso</cite>

 So yes, he holds no anger towards her anymore.
 He only holds the regret that he left her no other option than to end things.
 He regrets pushing her to such a filthy corner that she was willing to lie about her infidelity just to get him away faster, and further.

 Every person has a gap between their self-image and their reality.
 He now has a chance to reduce it.
 He doesn't want to lie to people, or worse, to himself.
 This will be a journey.
 It will be a slow process, and something in him will change for the better.
 The only commitment he can make right now is to that process.
 He has the time, the 3600 sunrises he is yet to see in this life.
-And he has all the help he needs.
+And he has the courage.

 Old paradigms on which he built his life on, are going to collapse.
 The identity created around outcomes is going to crumble.
 Susceptibility to those fantasies about the future, in the hope or fear of how things may turn out, has to go away.
 Bad bargains like giving up his dreams just to escape his nightmares, no more.

 He finally gathers the courage to read her last message, still unopened from months ago.
 It is a long message.
-But now he wonders where he can find the courage to talk to the person who decided to push him away instead of talking it out in the first place.
+But now he wonders why is she saying all that now.
+Wasn't she the one who decided to push him away instead of talking it out in the first place?

 He found contentment in their beginning.